 Soon after we met, my future to be wife said, “I love you”.
 That moment had all the ideal romantic overtones one could ask for… us out in the forest, a moonlit summer’s night.
-Being the bubble busting bum of which I’m capable, I replied with something like, “What do you mean love?
+Being the bubble-busting bum I am, I replied with something like, “What do you mean by love?
 What’s love?”
-Frankly, the word had lost its “magic”, after being dumped by my ex-wife the year before (1).
+Frankly, the word had lost its allure after my ex-wife dumped me the year before (1).
 This word has piqued my curiosity again, now that my sons are dating.
 The word love offers a good example of the wobbly nature of words… and language over all.

-Love, I know, carries a special meaning of which we are all fond.
-In the “special meaning” we sow the seeds of hypocrisy, however well intentioned we may be.
-To say love is simply the wolf of need in sheep’s clothing sounds very cynical at first glance.
-We want to convey a special magical-mystical-spiritual meaning: all the way from we love God and God loves us, down to love of friends and family.
-And that is where the inconsistencies enter in.
+I know love conveys a special meaning of which we are all fond.
+In the special meaning we sow the seeds of hypocrisy, however well intentioned we may be.
+To say love is simply the wolf of need in sheep’s clothing sounds cynical at first.
+We often use the word to convey a special meaning, all the way from our love of God and God loves us, down to love of friends and family.
+This is where the inconsistencies enter in.

-Need (active / yang) =rush=life=take=new=stirs=war =bias=something=fill=energy=burn=dream=excite.
+Need (active / yang) ≈rush≈life≈take≈new≈stirs≈war ≈bias≈something≈fill≈energy≈burn≈dream≈excite.

-Love (passive / yin) =waits=death=give=old=calm=peace =impartial=nothing=empty=time=quench=reality=bore.
+Love (passive / yin) ≈waits≈death≈give≈old≈calm≈peace ≈impartial≈nothing≈empty≈time≈quench≈reality≈bore.

-(1) I was totally attached, or loyal depending on how you look at it.
+(1) I was totally attached, or loyal, depending on how you look at it.
 I doubt I’d have ever left her.
-Thankfully she had the good sense to know we were not the match made in heaven I’d talked myself into believing we were.
+Thankfully, she had the good sense to know we were not the match made in heaven I’d talked myself into believing we were.

-(2) If you’re new to correlations these posts may help:
+(2) If you’re new to Correlations, these posts may help:

 Using Yin and Yang to Pop Preconceptions, p.572.